afcasco/nuwehack-java-auctions/README.md

       ```
-      Turns items list into a stream, discards all the items without a null bidder
+      Turns items list into a stream, discards all the items with a null bidder
       and collects the result into a map with the key being the item name, and the
       value the current bidder name.
       ```